 How To Keep The Stuffing Inside A Stuffed Pork Chop

-A two-inch-thick, center-cut pork loin chop works best for this recipe because it can easily stand upright on its side without falling, which is key to keeping the stuffing in place while the chop is cooking.
+A two-inch-thick, center-cut pork loin chop works best for this recipe, these are boneless pork chops.
+I use these because it can easily stand upright on its side without falling, which is key to keeping the stuffing in place while the chop is cooking, no need for toothpicks.
 We’re going to turn the chop into a “pita pocket,” by cutting a deep pocket slit into it, which will also help keep the stuffing in place.

-Then cut a deep, vertical slit down through the fat and into the chop to create a pocket, leaving about a half-inch uncut on each end.
+Then cut a deep, vertical slit down through the fat and into the chop with a sharp knife to create a pocket, leaving about a half-inch uncut on each end.
 The slit should be deep, but not all the way through.
 Repeat this with the remaining chops and then sprinkle salt around and inside the pocket of each.

 Should I Brine Pork Chops?

 Pork loin chops are an incredibly lean cut of pork, and can easily become dry if overcooked, especially in an air fryer.
 If you’re not a fan of the pork loin cut in general, or if you’re concerned about overcooking the chops in the air fryer, a quick 30-minute brine in a saltwater solution can help keep the meat moist and tender.
-This step isn’t mandatory, but it will contribute some additional moisture and tenderness.
+This step isn’t mandatory, but it will contribute some additional moisture and tenderness to ensure you end up with juicy pork chops.

 To quick-brine, cut the pocket slit into each chop as described above, and then place the chops into a large baking dish, in a single layer.
 Cover the chops with water and add three tablespoons of salt.
 Let this sit at room temperature for 30 minutes, flipping them halfway through, then remove the chops from the saltwater solution and pat dry.
 There’s no need to add additional salt to the chops after the brine, so they can be stuffed according to the recipe.